ibm-cloud-docs/vmwaresolutions/services/kmip_ordering.md

   years:  2016, 2018

-lastupdated: "2018-07-20"
+lastupdated: "2018-09-26"

 ---

 # Ordering KMIP for VMware on IBM Cloud

-You can order the KMIP for VMware on {{site.data.keyword.cloud}} service while ordering a new instance with the service included or by adding service to your existing instance.
+You can order the KMIP for VMware on {{site.data.keyword.cloud}} service while you order a new instance with the service included or by adding service to your existing instance.

 ## Ordering KMIP for VMware on IBM Cloud for a new instance